linode/docs/docs/products/networking/cloud-load-balancer/_index.md

 **Akamai Cloud Load Balancer** offers global, configurable, scalable, distributed compute traffic management across physical, virtual, and cloud-hosted applications.
 It can automatically detect load conditions and levels and route traffic to the optimal target while maintaining custom routing policies and consistent visitor session behavior.

-## Cloud Load Balancer Workflow
+## How Cloud Load Balancer Works

 Here's how Cloud Load Balancer works:

 - The load balancer recieves incoming requests on ports that you configure.

-- Routes and algorithms define how the load balancer should distribute requests across service targets.
+- Configurations, routes and algorithms define how the load balancer should distribute requests across service targets endpoints.

 - Health checks detect if a target is down and routes traffic to an available target or a failover target.